Beth A. Brown: Career and research

-Following her Ph.D., Beth Brown held a National Academy of Science & National Research Council Postdoctoral Research Fellowship at NASA's Goddard Space Flight Center.
+Following her Ph.D., Brown held a National Academy of Science & National Research Council Postdoctoral Research Fellowship at NASA's Goddard Space Flight Center.
 Subsequently, she served at the National Space Science Data Center at Goddard, where she was involved in data archival activities as well as education and outreach.
 In 2006, Brown became an Astrophysics Fellow at Goddard, during which time she worked as a visiting Assistant Professor at Howard University.
 At Goddard, she was NSSDC's primary interface to such Science Archive Research Centers (SARCs) as the High Energy Astrophysics SARC at Goddard, the Multi-Mission Archive at STScI (MAST) and the Infrared Science Archive (IRSA) at Caltech.
 She also helped to "rationalize" NSSDC's legacy holdings of astrophysics data in light of data supported at the SARCs which are also to be permanently archived at NSSDC.
 At the time of her death, she was looking forward to a new position at GSFC as the Assistant Director for Science Communications and Higher Education.

 Awards and honors

-The American Astronomical Society has an award in her honor for a students with poster or oral presentations at the annual National Society of Black Physicists meeting.
+The American Astronomical Society has an award in Brown's honor for a students with poster or oral presentations at the annual National Society of Black Physicists meeting.
 She is featured in the book, Women of Goddard: Careers in Science, Technology, Engineering & Mathematics.

 Death

-Brown died unexpectedly on October 5, 2008 at the age of 39 from a pulmonary embolism.
+Brown died unexpectedly on October 5, 2008, at the age of 39 from a pulmonary embolism.